XiriusTech/auto-filter/auto-filter-jpa/README.md

 A QueryBuilder is the responsible for processing a Filter and generating the corresponding JPA Criteria.

 A Filter may contain subfilters, for example, BasicFilter contains an EqualFilter, InFilter and IsNullFilter.
-Each one of this filters has its own QueryBuilder.
+Each one of these filters has its own QueryBuilder.

 Finally, as multiple QueryBuilders may intervene to create a full query, the QueryBuilderProcessor is used to coordinate the whole process, as seen in the image: